- The United States Postal Service (USPS) is happy to hire felons after reviewing an application and doing a case-by-case study.

 Does the USPS Hire Felons?

 The USPS hires felons on a case-by-case basis.
+USPS takes rehabilitation efforts into account and offers employment options.
 The postal service states that former offenders who can demonstrate that they have made a successful rehabilitation from their crimes are eligible to work for it.
 As long as they disclose their criminal history when questioned, felons have the same chance as everyone else to land a job.

 Also, post office staff members are offered the same benefits as federal workers, such as health insurance, great retirement benefits, more holidays than most jobs, and consistent pay increases, making it an excellent option if you are looking for a job.

-There is no official policy governing the hiring of people with criminal histories at the post office.
+There is no official policy governing hiring felons with criminal histories at the post office.
 Some felonies, however, might preclude applicants from certain post office jobs.
 For instance, if you are a registered sex offender, it’s highly likely you cannot work as a mail carrier.
-You cannot be in close proximity to playgrounds or schools.
+This is because sex offenders cannot be in close proximity to playgrounds or schools.